 First-The-Trousers helps organizations of all sizes and shapes in both Europe and the U.S. develop compelling brand positioning platforms and engaging brand stories.
-Along the way, I’ve come across the 8 most common mistakes organizations make when developing their brand positioning platforms.
+Along the way, I’ve encountered over and over the 8 most common mistakes organizations make when developing their brand positioning platforms.
 I hope you’ll find this list valuable and inspiring.

 1. A poorly defined business problem to kick-off the project.
 We all know this quote by Charles Kettering, “a problem well-stated is half solved” and yet only few of us actually apply it systematically when developing a positioning platform.
 “We want to grow market share or grow the business” while being a relevant objective doesn’t provide the guidance on how to do it.
 Defining and then re-defining the problem on the other hand does (and there are several tools and techniques to help you do just that).
 In fact, each problem statement has some built-in assumptions that often limit the ability to identify a truly novel and relevant solution.
 Also, each problem is also usually stated within a specific context (market situation, corporate culture, etc.) that also put a major constraint on your ability to identify novel solutions.
 I learned very early in my career that the single most important question you can ask in business is “what is the objective?” (you’d be surprised how often people aren’t able to answer this very simple question, try it in your next meeting).